If this is enabled, it won't work.

 But then later, I reenabled IPV6, and things still worked, so IDK.

-Start hosting your game, and at the same time go to https://www.yougetsignal.com/tools/open-ports/ and check if each port is open (TCP only, UDP is not supported here).
+If things work correctly, go to. https://www.yougetsignal.com/tools/open-ports/ and check if each port is open (TCP only, UDP is not supported here).

 If any 1 of the ports is open, things will most likely work.